Measures against the corona virus

 Since June 22, all children have been receiving care that corresponds to their individual daycare center vouchers.

-Teaching at public, private, and denominationally affiliated institutions of higher education in Berlin is carried out using a combination of digital and classroom teaching.
-Practical exercises, examinations, and in-person teaching may take place as long as the applicable hygiene and social distancing rules are observed.
-Records must be kept of those who participate in classroom instruction indoors.
+Teaching at public, private, and denominationally affiliated institutions of higher education in Berlin will only be carried out digitally until March 31, 2021.
+Practical exercises, examinations, and certain teaching events for the introduction of first-year students may take place as long as the applicable hygiene and social distancing rules are observed.
+Records must be kept of those who participate.

 Quarantine and reporting obligations for those entering the state of Berlin